tja/ruby-ffmpeg/README.md

       end
 	end

-More tutorials and API documentation will come soon.
+More tutorials and a full API documentation will come soon, but steer over to the [examples](https://github.com/tja/ruby-ffmpeg/tree/master/examples) folder for now.

 ## Status

-This is heavily in development, which means..
+*ruby-ffmpeg* is work-in-progress, which means:

-* A lot of functionality is missing
+* A lot of the functionality is still missing
 * The API will most certainly change
-* __Nothing__ will work as expected
+* I am sure there are plenty of bugs

-## Todo List
+### Short-Term Todo List

-The next items on the agenda are...
+I am currently working on these things:

 1. Add resampling and format conversion to AudioFrame
-2. Subtitle class
+2. Subtitle decoding
 3. Add decode_frame method to Reader
    * Also add an each_frame to Stream and Reader
    * Allow to filter for key frames in VideoStream and Reader